compdemocracy/polis/client-deliberation/README.md

-# Polis Admin Console
+# Polis Admin/Deliberation Console

 The web interface for creating and administering polis conversations.
+It also houses the conversations portion.
 It is built with React.js.

 ## Installation